ttopper/CPSC129/docs/06.2_Mazes_1/02_Approaches.md

     > This forces your first line to be connected to some part of your
     > outer shell, but your second line could be connected to either the
     > shell or the first line.
 Your third line could be connected to
-    > either the shell, first, or second line\...
+    > either the shell, first, or second line...
     >
     > Go ahead and go crazy drawing lines.
 The more lines there are, the
     > harder the maze becomes.
 A very fine tipped pencil or pen will
     > allow for extremely complex mazes.
 It helps to leave the open end
     > of lines at places people are likely to come to traversing the
     > maze.
 This forces them to make a decision between at least two
-    > corridors\... one is correct, the others must be wrong.
+    > corridors... one is correct, the others must be wrong.
     >
     > Using this one rule, there will always be one and only one pathway
     > from the start to the finish.
 Any line you draw without